uint23/sxwm/docs/sxwm-dev.md

 ```

 Recompute struts, then for each monitor: build list of visible, non-
 floating, non-fullscreen clients on that monitor.
+If monocle layout enabled, configure
-Place master at left
+every window to take all the space then leave.
+Otherwise, places master at left
 with width master_width[m], stack on right with gaps.
 Compute stack
 heights using per-client custom_stack_height or auto-split; enforce
 minimums and absorb rounding remainder at bottom.
 Configure windows,